Board member vacancies

 - Ensure a balanced portfolio of research to support the delivery of the NC3Rs’ objectives

-As primary funders of the NC3Rs, the BBSRC and MRC have permanent membership of the Board and have additional responsibility for ensuring feedback to their organisations on the NC3Rs and providing advice to the NC3Rs on their organisations’ activities.
+As primary funders of the NC3Rs, the BBSRC and MRC have permanent membership of the Board and have additional responsibility for ensuring updates on the NC3Rs are fed back to their organisations and providing advice to the NC3Rs on their organisations’ activities.

 Board Member role and responsibilities